cmaureir/progra-alma/lectures/lecture2.rst

 using any `text editor`_,
 like Notepad.

-What can not be used
+What cannot be used
 is a text processor,
 like Microsoft Word.

-Do the test:
+Try it:
-open the ``quadratic.py`` program with Notepad (or another editor) and you will see the content.
+open the ``quadratic.py`` program with Notepad (or any other editor) and you will see its contents.

 .. _text file: http://en.wikipedia.org/wiki/Text_file
 .. _text editor: http://en.wikipedia.org/wiki/Text_editor